 Amy Biedermann is a Ph.D. student in the College of Education at Texas State University whose research focuses on adult learning and pedagogies of social transformation.
-She recently spent five months in Santiago de Chile collecting women’s stories of activism and resistance for her research on the Educación No Sexista protest movement.
+She is currently working on her dissertation focused on the Educación No Sexista student protest movement in Chile.
 She has also studied abroad in the Czech Republic and the People’s Republic of China and has interned with human rights organizations in Uganda and Kenya.
-Amy served two years with AmeriCorps VISTA in New Orleans where she led a team of twenty AmeriCorps members working in education, affordable housing, food justice, and immigrant rights.
-In her spare time, Amy enjoys making jewelry, reading the latest selection from her book club, and going on walks with her senior rescue dog, Winston.
+Amy is passionate about the critical role that transnational exchange plays in realizing the civic purpose of higher education and plans to continue working within the intersections of international education and community engagement upon the completion of her studies.

 More from Amy Biedermann

 In 2020, Fellows of the Humanity in Action John Lewis Fellowship prepared final presentations on their experiences and learnings from the four-week program.